meganenglert/CISC275/index.md

 - Began Codecademy CSS Tutorial - about 1/3 completed
 - Brainstormed features for WhatNow, my plan for a web app
 - Created some basic HTML and CSS for WhatNow homepage, including a form to add tasks, working buttons, and a changelog.

+## Milestone 3:
+- Tried (and failed) React for the first time
+- Followed along with Dr. Bart's TA trainer tutorial, switching out the CSV for Jeopardy questions
+- Attempted to branch repository and deploy React app to GitHub pages (a fail)

 # TODO
 ## Milestone 1: